-Contusion Progression Following Traumatic Brain Injury: A Review of Clinical and Radiological Predictors, and Influence on Outcome.
+Contusion Progression Following Traumatic Brain Injury: A Review of Clinical and Radiological Predictors, and Influence on Outcome

-Secondary injuries remain an important cause of the morbidity and mortality associated with traumatic brain injury (TBI).
+Abstract: Secondary injuries remain an important cause of the morbidity and mortality associated with traumatic brain injury (TBI).
 Progression of cerebral contusions occurs in up to 75% of patients with TBI, and this contributes to subsequent clinical deterioration and requirement for surgical intervention.
-Despite this, the role of early clinical and radiological factors in predicting contusion progression remains relatively poorly defined due to studies investigating progression of all types of haemorrhagic injuries as a combined cohort.
-In this review, we summarise data from recent studies on factors which predict contusion progression, and the effect of contusion progression on clinical outcomes.
+Despite this, the role of early clinical and radiological factors in predicting contusion progression remains relatively poorly defined due to studies investigating progression of all types of hemorrhagic injuries as a combined cohort.
+In this review, we summarize data from recent studies on factors which predict contusion progression, and the effect of contusion progression on clinical outcomes.